9 Most Dangerous Invasive Species in Ontario

 3. Due to their large colonies, they also obstruct water intake lines.

-4. They can increase toxic algal blooms, which lowers the quality of the water and adversely impacts native fish and aquatic wildlife.
+4. They can increase toxic algal blooms, lowering the water quality and adversely impacting native fish and aquatic wildlife.

 1.2 Phragmites

 Also called the European Common Reed, these aggressive phragmites outcompete native species for water and nutrients and spread swiftly.
-Its roots exude biochemicals into the soil, preventing neighbouring plants from growing.
+Its roots exude biochemicals into the soil, preventing neighboring plants from growing.

 Invasive phragmites typically grow up to 5 meters tall.